 India is a leading producer of export-quality sandstone in multiple shades of brown, green, gold, red, black, white and yellow.
 To get a sandstone product for your paving needs, you can contact the globally reputed sandstone manufacturer and exporter from India – Regatta Universal Exports, which has a more than 17 years of experience in sandstone manufacturing and export of quality sandstone from India to various countries across the globe.

-Sandstone pavers have a unique feature of getting more beautiful with the natural process of weathering and aging and if properly installed, they can last for decades with minimal maintenance.
+Sandstone paving should be enriched with unique features of getting more beautiful with the natural process of weathering and aging and if properly installed, they can last for decades with minimal maintenance.
 Here we offer some useful tips to effectively and easily install sandstone pavers:

 1. Laying out the Sandstone Pavers on Grass: